Project Capsule: Dairy Processing Complex

 By using containers and by refurbishing an older office complex, Pac-Van was able to save its customers thousands of dollars.
 Because the customer could rent a relocatable office space, the customer did not have to rent or purchase a permanent structure.

-This type of building offering the time savings and restricted construction area could only be accomplished with modular.
+This type of storage container building offering the time savings and restricted construction area could only be accomplished with modular.

 Do you have questions about modular buildings?
 Click here to contact your local branch location.